GiovanniSalmeri/yellow-countdown/README.md

 `Alignment` is ignored for textual timers; `RunningMessage` and `ExpiredMessage` are ignored for digital timers.

-If you want to customise the timer with CSS, write a `countdown-custom.css` file, put it into your `system/extensions` folder, open file `system/extensions/yellow-system.ini` and change `CountdownStyle: custom`.
-Another option to customise the timer with CSS is editing the files in your `system/themes` folder.
-It's recommended to use the latter option.
+If you want to customise the timer with CSS, write a `countdown-custom.css` file, put it into your `system/themes` folder, open file `system/extensions/yellow-system.ini` and change `CountdownStyle: custom`.

 ## Examples